-The gig economy as a whole is thriving and outsourced content creation is big part of that.
-According to an SEMrush report, 40% of organizations outsource their content creation with 53% of that work going to freelance writers.
+The gig economy as a whole is thriving, and outsourced content creation is a big part of that.
+According to a Content Marketing Institute report, 50% of organizations outsource their content creation.

-The freelancer community has grown to 57 million Americans, making up 35% of the U.S. workforce.
+Researchers predict that, by 2027, there will be 86.5 million freelancers in the United States.
+(Making up over 50% of the country’s workforce.)
 That’s a massive increase from the 4 million freelancers we saw back in 2014.

 If you’re struggling to stand out in the crowded market and want to capture more client opportunities, your freelance writer portfolio is a great place to start.
 But you may be wondering how to create a writing portfolio that attracts new business.

-There are 5 things your writing portfolio should include (plus a bonus) to help you capture the interest of content marketers and earn more jobs now:
+There are five things your writing portfolio should include (plus a bonus) to help you capture the interest of content marketers and earn more jobs now: